ChaseFlorell/fcc-code-management/PITCHME.md

  @color[red](release/[N.N]) *@color[white](where N.N is the release version)*

-  - work staged for the upcoming release
+  - work poised for the upcoming release
   - this branch is feature complete
   - only bug fixes once this branch is created
   - any developer PRing to this branch is responsible to also PR to @color[red](development)